Collinsworth calling Browns, harkens back to early years

 “I had no idea what I was doing.
 It’s not like they give you a class,” he said.
 “David Michaels was my producer.
 I had two manila folders with the names of the offense and defense on them.
 That was the extent of my getting ready for the game.”

-Michaels called Terry Bradshaw, who was calling games for CBS at the time.
-Bradshaw sent the boards overnight he used to prepare for games, which helped give Collinsworth an example of how to do pregame preparations.
+Michaels called Terry Bradshaw, who was working for CBS at the time.
+Bradshaw sent the boards he used to prepare for games, which helped give Collinsworth an example of how to do pregame preparations.

 “He would help me with notes and things to say,” Collinsworth said.
 “He knew all the players and I was hollering and making stuff up.”

 NBC was also adjusting to its new analyst, especially when it came to the spelling of his last name.
-A graphic before a game at Cleveland in 1990 had “Cris Collingsworth.”
+A graphic before a game at Cleveland in 1990 read “Cris Collingsworth.”

 Donovan, who has been the Browns’ radio voice since 1999, said what he appreciated about Collinsworth was that he wasn’t afraid to give his opinion.